ai2cm/fv3core/CONTRIBUTING.rst

 """
 Describe what is being computed by this method
 Args:
-  var1: description of data field (inout)
-  var2: description of int field (in) etc
+  var1 (inout): description of data field var2 (in): description of int field etc
 """